-Panasonic Healthcare VIP ECO ENERGY STAR Composite Calculation
+ENERGY STAR Total Energy Composite Calculation

-- Blended setpoint ~ -75°C. Daily, six door openings: 7.87 kWh/day Steady state, zero door openings: 7.30 kWh/day - Daily Energy Composite.
-Daily Energy Composite is calculated as an average between the energy consumption at both setpoints.
-View "Measuring Power Consumption" for more details. - Steady State Energy Composite.
-The Steady State Energy Composite is similar to the Daily Energy Composite except that the doors are not opened.
-The Composite is simply calculated as an average between the energy consumption at two setpoints.
+- Blended setpoint ~ -75°C.

+Daily, six door openings

+Steady state, zero door openings

+- Daily Energy Composite.
+This is calculated as an average between the energy consumption at both setpoints.
+Reference "Measuring Power Consumption" for more details.

+- Steady State Energy Composite.
+This is similar to the Daily Energy Composite, except that the doors are not opened.
+The Steady State Composite is simply calculated as an average between the energy consumption at two setpoints.